26 Mar Getting Help For Your Child Early On: Mental Health Screening in Youth

 “Whatever we throw, sticks.
 That’s why they (youth) can learn Spanish in six months when it takes us six years, but also why if they’re exposed to community violence, or domestic violence, it really sticks.”

-How Young is too Young for a Mental Health Screening for Youth?
+How Young is too Young for an Assessment?

 While some people think mental health screening in youth before kindergarten is too young, many child psychologists would argue otherwise.
 According to Briggs, the basis for good mental health in young children is seen from a baby who explores and ultimately learns, meaning they feel safe.
 When youth experience things such as divorce, neighborhood violence or poverty, these things can interfere with their ability or desire to learn.